-Captain George D. Guyer of the Sixteenth infantry has been detailed to duty as professor of military sicence and tactics at the South Dakota Agricultural college Brookings, S. D. Lucius Tuttle, now president of the Boston & Maine railroad, was the first man to hold the title of "passenger traffic agent."
-It was bestowed upon him by President Van Horne of the Canadian Pacific railway.
-Hazel Harrison, an 18-year-old American colored girl-the first negro artist who has ever appeared in Germany-made a successful debut as a piano soloist with the Philharmonic orchestra in Berlin recently.
+Captain George D. Guyer of the Six eenth infantry has been detailed to duty as professor of military sicence and tactics at the South Dakota Agricultural college, Brookings, S. D.

+Lucius Tuttle, now president of the Bos ton & Maine railroad, was the first may to hold the title of "passenger traffic agent."
+It was bestowed upon him by President Van Horne of the Canadian Pa-Hazel Harrison, an 18-year-old American colored girl-the first negro artist who has ever appeared in Germany-made a success ful debut as a piano soloist with the Philharmonic orchestra in Berlin recently.
 She is a native of La Porte, Ind.
-Dr. Otsuka, director of the Kiusiu Imperial Agricultural Experiment station of Japan, is in New Orleans at the request of his government to study rice culture and the methods employed in Louisians in the raising and refining of sugar.
-One patriotic heart has ceased to beat in Montana.
-More's the pity.
-But he will be remembered once a year at least, while his estate holds out.
-Intensely Fourth of Julyish in life, he left all his property in trust to provide a fund for celebrating the natal day in Boseman with "ample quantitles of fireworks, flags and bunting," Walter B. Stevens, secretary of the World's fair, has not as yet been awarded bunch of medals for having listened to more speeches than any man that ever hit the Pike.
-Mr. Stevens' experience as a Washington correspondent enabled him to bear a continuous run of caloric functions with equanimity and a sthaight face.
-Signor Marconi, who is in Washington at the Italian embassy, says that the British admiralty can communicate with one of its warships anywhere on the Atlantic ocean or in the Mediterranean at any moment.
-"If it should become necessary for the British government to send orders to the fleet it would be done by wireless," he continued.
+Dr. Otsuka, director of the Kiusiu Imperial Agricultural Experiment station of functions with equanimity and a sthaight Signor Marconi, who is in Washington at the Italian embassy, says that the British admiralty can communicate with one of its warships anywhere on the Atlantic ocean or in the Mediterranean at any mo-"If it should become necessary for the British government to send orders to the fleet it would be done by wireless," he continued.
 Ten weeks ago Henry Weber was a re porter on a Denver daily.
-For some time he had been interested in mining proper ties, one of which, in Nevada., has proved be immensely valuable.
-Mr. Weber has sold his interest in that mine for \$500,000 cash and holds others which are expected to be worth twice as much.
+For some time been interested in mining properties, one of which, in Nevada., has proved to be immensely valuable.
+Mr. Weber has sold his interest in that mine for \$500,000 cash and holds others which are expected hairs away;" over a butcher's, "Cowment to be worth twice as much.
 He has promoted eighteen companies, four of which are doing well.
-Rev. Ferdinand Kittell, rector of St Michael's church, Loretto, Cambria county, Pennsylvania, the church which Charles M. Schwab built at an expense of \$200,000, states that "C. M. Schwab had paid out more than \$2,000,000 to persons whom he believed to have lost money by reason of the formation of the Ship Building trust.
-There was one case of a widow in New York who lost all she had in the business, and she had nearly \$500,000.
-Mr. Schwab drew his effeck for \$400,000 and gave it to her.
+Rev. Ferdinand Kittell, rector of St Michael's church, Loretto, Cambria county Pennsylvania, the church which Charles M Schwab built at an expense of \$300,000, states that "C. M. Behwab had paid out more than \$2,000,000 to persons whom he believed to have lost money by reason of the formation of the Ship Building trust more than a possibility that in such a There was one case of a widow in New windy corner the track may be laid under York who lost all she had in the business, and she had nearly \$600,000. covered over ugain as fast as they are dug Schwab drew his effeck for \$400,000 and gave it to her.
 I saw the check."
-CREAM BAKING POWDER Improves the flavor and adds to the healthfulness of the food.
-USES OF ADVERSITY.